 Public Witness/Policy Advocacy: “Church exists to serve the world”

 Hands-on project.
 Learn what environmental projects are happening in your area and what organizations are sponsoring them.
 Recruit members of your congregation to partner with them in the effort.
-Restore a habitat, clean up trash, plant trees.
+Restore a habitat, clean up trash, plant trees, write letters to local officials, meet with representatives.
+Consider making a plan to be a resource in your community in case of severe weather events (click for details).

 Legislative forum.
 Invite the head of the Lutheran Public Policy office in your area to preach and present a forum at your congregation.
 Or invite a local official familiar with local state and regional issues around the environment.
 If there is a critical issue in your area, plan a forum for information and conversation about it.